richardlford/build-path-prefix-map-spec/build-path-prefix-map-spec.in.rst

 Producers SHOULD NOT overwrite existing values; instead they should append their new mappings onto the right of any existing value.

-Each individual mapping has the reproducible *target* path prefix on the left, and the unreproducible *source* path prefix on the right.
+Producers that expect reproducible output MUST append at least one distinct mapping for each top-level directory that the build is expected to take place under.
+Each mapping has the reproducible *target* path prefix on the left, and the unreproducible *source* path prefix on the right.

 Producers who build *general software* that uses this variable, MUST NOT expect any special contracts on the output emitted by *general consumers* based on